-656.628 Handicapped Workers Program; use of funds; conditions and limitations; rules.
-(1) There is established a Handicapped Workers Program for the benefit of complying employers and their workers.
-The purpose of the program is to encourage the employment or reemployment of handicapped workers.

-- (2) As used in this section, "handicapped worker" means a worker who is afflicted with or subject to any permanent physical or mental impairment, whether congenital or due to an injury or disease, including periodic impairment of consciousness or muscular control of such character that the impairment would prevent the worker from obtaining or retaining employment. - (3) Any employer of a worker who claims or has received compensation under this chapter, or whose dependents have claimed or received such compensation, may file an application with the Director of the Department of Consumer and Business Services requesting the director to make the determinations referred to in subsection (4) of this section. - (4) When the director receives a request referred to in subsection (3) of this section, the director shall determine: - (a) Whether the injured worker was a handicapped worker and whether the injury, disease or death sustained by the worker would not have been sustained except for the handicap; or - (b) Whether the injured worker was a handicapped worker and whether the injury, disease or death sustained by the worker would have been sustained without regard to the handicap but that: - (A) Any resulting disability was substantially greater by reason of the handicap; or - (B) The handicap contributed substantially to the worker's death; and - (C) Whether the injury, disease or death of the worker would not have occurred except for the act or omission of a handicapped worker employed by the same employer and that the act or omission of the handicapped worker would not have occurred except for the handicapped worker's impairment. - (5) If the director determines that any of the conditions described in subsection (4) of this section exist, the director may reimburse the paying agency for compensation amounts in excess of \$1,000 per claimant for all subsequent injuries throughout the claimant's working career, paid as the result of the condition. - (6) The reimbursement paid from the Workers' Benefit Fund shall not be included in any data used for rate making or individual employer rating or dividend calculations by a guaranty contract insurer, a rating organization licensed pursuant to ORS chapter 737, the State Accident Insurance Fund Corporation or the Department of Consumer and Business Services.
+- 656.628 Workers with Disabilities Program; use of funds; conditions and limitations; rules.
+(1) There is established a Workers with Disabilities Program for the benefit of complying employers and their workers.
+The purpose of the program is to encourage the employment or reemployment of workers with disabilities. - (2) As used in this section, "worker with a disability" means a worker who has or is subject to any permanent physical or mental impairment, whether congenital or due to an injury or disease, including periodic impairment of consciousness or muscular control of such character that the impairment would prevent the worker from obtaining or retaining employment. - (3) Any employer of a worker who claims or has received compensation under this chapter, or whose dependents have claimed or received such compensation, may file an application with the Director of the Department of Consumer and Business Services requesting the director to make the determinations referred to in subsection (4) of this section. - (4) When the director receives a request referred to in subsection (3) of this section, the director shall determine: - (a) Whether the injured worker was a worker with a disability and whether the injury, disease or death sustained by the worker would not have been sustained except for the disability; or - (b) Whether the injured worker was a worker with a disability and whether the injury, disease or death sustained by the worker would have been sustained without regard to the disability but that: - (A) Any resulting disability was substantially greater by reason of the disability; or - (B) The disability contributed substantially to the worker's death; and - (C) Whether the injury, disease or death of the worker would not have occurred except for the act or omission of a worker with a disability employed by the same employer and that the act or omission of the worker with a disability would not have occurred except for the impairment of the worker with a disability. - (5) If the director determines that any of the conditions described in subsection (4) of this section exist, the director may reimburse the paying agency for compensation amounts in excess of \$1,000 per claimant for all subsequent injuries throughout the claimant's